-Open call is now closed and participating artists will be notified on 22 May 2017.
+Open call is now closed and participating artists are announced here.

 Open call for artists and cultural practitioners for one-week research residency and summative exhibition